Goraya2005/appointment-agent/README.md

 # Appointment Booking Agents Vertical Starter Kit

+## Features

-[x] Connect Google Calendar (Replaceable with any Calendar or CRM) [x] Greet Users and Collect basic Info
+- [x] Connect Google Calendar (Replaceable with any Calendar or CRM)
+- [x] Greet Users and Collect basic Info
-[x] Check for Available Time Slots for the Dental Clinic (Can be any Business) [x] Suggest TimeSlots and Confirm the final One with User [x] Schedule Booking in Google Calendar
+- [x] Check for Available Time Slots for the Dental Clinic (Can be any Business)
+- [x] Suggest TimeSlots and Confirm the final One with User
+- [x] Schedule Booking in Google Calendar
-[x] Create a save a Draft Email in Gmail (Replaceable with any Mail Service) [ ] Change TimeZone from UTC to User Specific.
+- [x] Create a save a Draft Email in Gmail (Replaceable with any Mail Service)
+- [ ] Change TimeZone from UTC to User Specific
-[ ] Confirmation Call after Booking and Cron Job to schedule [ ] Add Voice Modality with providers (Twillio, Vapi, Bland)
+- [ ] Confirmation Call after Booking and Cron Job to schedule
+- [ ] Add Voice Modality with providers (Twillio, Vapi, Bland)

 ## Directory Structure

-- All prototyping notebooks are in the prototypes directory.
+- All prototyping notebooks are in the `prototypes` directory
-- All final agents will live in in the src directory.
+- All final agents live in the `src` directory

 ## Getting Started